BamblooV/nodejs2023Q2-service/README.md

 1. Create `.env` file in root folder.
 You can just rename `.env.example`
 2. Specify `PORT`.
 (4000 as default)
 Change  port in `doc/api.yaml` on 8 line if you want use swagger to interact with api.
 3. Specify `POSTGRES_HOST`.
-If yoy want run app localy it should be `localhost`.
+If yoy want run app locally it should be `localhost`.
 If you want run app in docker container it should be `postgres`.

 ## Running application
 App require running database.
 You should run db if you want run app locally.